aws/copilot-cli/site/content/docs/commands/secret-init.en.md

 ```
   -a, --app string              Name of the application.
       --cli-input-yaml string   Optional.
 A YAML file in which the secret values are specified.
-                                Mutually exclusive with name flag and values flag"
+                                Mutually exclusive with name flag and values flag
   -h, --help                    help for init
   -n, --name string             The name of the secret.
                                 Mutually exclusive with cli-input-yaml flag.